smn06/smn06/README.md

 ## About Me
-Hello There,
+<br>Hello There,<br />
-I am Sultan Mahmud Nahian.
 I am a computer science graduate and a passionate problem solver who would like to solve challenging programming related task and experienced in implementing machine learning and deep learning models.
 As an enthusiastic programmer, I always love to think critically in the deep level of a problem and dissecting algorithms.

 ## Stats
 [![trophy](https://github-profile-trophy.vercel.app/?username=smn06&rank=SECRET,AA,B,C&theme=gruvbox&no-frame=true)](https://github.com/ryo-ma/github-profile-trophy)